All Episodes

 When everybody has to pay a tax, it serves as a built-in mechanism to make certain the tax doesn't grow too fast.

-But when only a few people are paying it, you're setting yourself up for quite frankly, mob rule.
+But when only a few people are paying it, you're setting yourself up for, quite frankly, mob rule.

-Anyway, got a move.
+Anyway, got to move.

 Thanks for the call.

-Chris in Elton, Maryland, hi.
+Chris in Elton, Maryland.

-Teacher certification is overrated.
+With you, teacher certification is overrated.

 I am lucky enough to be teaching in a private school with nothing but a high school diploma.